Proven-Paradox/shaper-system/Handbook.md

 You are also able to see clearly up to a distance of 6 miles.

 > Note: The average human can see up to 3 miles according to Wikipedia.
 For metric system, the average human sees up to 4.8 KM, and this Utility increases it to about 9.6 KM.
+>
+> I am aware this has more to do with the curvature of the planet than the way eyes work.
+If you need a tabletop system that takes that into account accurately I don't know what to tell you.

 #### Extraordinary Saboteur
 Increase your [Sabotage](#sabotage) modifier by 1.